PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/setup-and-extension.md

     ```

 4. **Displaying the Dashboard**
-- Once all of the services are up and running, the front-end can be accessed via [Pooler Frontend](https://github.com/powerloom/pooler-frontend/tree/aave) to see an Aave V3 summary data dashboard similar to the [PowerLoom Aave V3 Dasboard](https://aave-v3.powerloom.io/).
+- Once all of the services are up and running, the front-end can be accessed via [Pooler Frontend](https://github.com/powerloom/pooler-frontend/tree/aave) to see an Aave V3 summary data dashboard similar to the [Powerloom Aave V3 Dasboard](https://aave-v3.powerloom.io/).
     - The front-end does not come packaged as part of the Aave deploy repository and will need to be run separately.
 The Front-end deployment instructions can be found [here](https://github.com/powerloom/pooler-frontend/tree/aave?tab=readme-ov-file#powerloom-pooler-product).
     - The dashboard's `Synced by` section displays the time of the last snapshot taken, indicating if your snapshotting is falling behind.